The Maestro Mamba is a new version of the Maestro that was introduced last year by Christophe Claret.

 Like last year’s Maestro model this one has a memo function that allows the wearer to press a pusher that in turn rotates the cone located between 3 and 4 o’clock, as a reminder to do something.
 The idea is inspired by the expression “tie a knot in your handkerchief” to help one remember something important.

-Interesting, for the green version, the strap is crafted from authentic green Mamba skin.
+Interestingly, for the green version, the strap is crafted from authentic green Mamba skin.
 According to Christophe Claret, “an obstinate quest led him to Mozambique, where the Mamba was hunted on land belonging to the owner of the largest tsavorite mine – which is why the watchmaker chose these gems to adorn the Maestro Mamba.”

 The Maestro Mamba comes with either a green Mamba or orange Pantherophis snakeskin strap.
 The “Memo” function between 3 and 4 o’clock is adorned with a tsavorite (for the Mamba version) or a sapphire (for the Pantherophis version) and a diamond, which is used as the reminder.
 These two 28-piece limited editions each retail at CHF 96,000.